 Let’s say a new pet owner lands on your website while looking for leashes.
 She assumes she’ll find pet toys and collars here, too, but instead sees that you sell electronics and perfume.
 She’s confused by the mix of products that are irrelevant to each other, and isn’t sure if your website is the most authoritative place to buy quality pet supplies.
 Deciding that she won’t find everything she needs in one place, she navigates away.

 See what we mean?
-Unless you’re Amazon, skip the smörgåsbord strategy.
+Unless you’re Amazon, you can't rank well for every product.
 You’ll have much more success if you focus on finding a good product niche.

 What is a niche, and how do I choose one?

 A “niche” is a subset of the market that appeals to a specific group of consumers with specific purchasing needs.
 Those needs can include a type of product, the solutions it provides, and even the price point and production quality.
 In the dropshipping world, your product niche is a focused product subcategory (or group of subcategories).